JvanKatwijk/dab-cmdline/README.md

 	  on entering a stroke on the return key.
 It will cause the "next" (audio) service to be selected.

-	- example 6 is an experimental version where control is through an IP port.

-	- example 7 is an experimental version where stdin is used as input device (and the command line parameters are adapted to that)
+	- example 6 is an experimental version where stdin is used as input device (and the command line parameters are adapted to that)